vpp-dev/vpp-release-notes/README.md

 @page release_notes_2101 Release notes for VPP 21.01

-More than 247 commits since the previous release, including 125 fixes.
+More than 273 commits since the previous release, including 139 fixes.

 ## Release Highlights

-These are the *DRAFT* release notes for the upcoming VPP 21.01 release, generated as on Wed Oct 21 01:44:48 UTC 2020.
+These are the *DRAFT* release notes for the upcoming VPP 21.01 release, generated as on Thu Oct 22 01:46:36 UTC 2020.